Small Bedroom Ideas 2023

 The corners of your bedroom are perfect for shelves, baskets, stands, and corner furniture, increasing storage and preserving floor space.
 Corner wardrobes are a big win if you can fit one because they are positioned out of the way.

 Dual-purpose furniture is a life-saver in small bedrooms because it ensures you have the storage you need without eating into floor space.
 Look for wardrobes with drawers, beds with storage, and dressers with shelves.

 Use the back of your door for storage.

 The back of your bedroom door is ripe for clever storage solutions.
 Something as simple as an overdoor hanger for your dressing gown and onesies makes a big difference, freeing up storage in other areas of your bedroom.

-You can also get back of door shoe racks, back of door storage pockets for shoes and bits and bats, and back of door shelves and baskets.
-Remember to measure the storage you buy so it won’t restrict the door from opening.
+You can also get back-of-door shoe racks, back-of-door storage pockets for shoes, bits and bats, and back-of-door shelves and baskets.
+Remember to measure the storage you buy so that it won’t restrict the door from opening.